-Our model of information is illustrated most easily with an example.
-Let θ denote a parameter that the agent wants to learn.
+Bayesian fashion, but behave as if they have multiple likelihoods in mind when processing signals.
+To be concrete, suppose that θ is a parameter that an investor wants to learn.
 We assume that a signal s is related to the parameter by a family of likelihoods: